Omega Morgan replaces a broken bearing on a radial stacker reclaimer during hurricane season

-Omega Morgan’s millwright and industrial services crew was contacted by HOST Terminals to replace the broken slewing bearing on their massive radial stacker reclaimer.
+Omega Morgan’s industrial heavy lift and rigging services crew was contacted by HOST Terminals to replace the broken slewing bearing on their massive radial stacker reclaimer.
 This would already prove to be a complex job due to the size of the machine and the necessary planning required.
-Add hurricane season at a Louisiana job site into the mix, and you had a project that called upon our Portland-based millwright crew’s particular blend of expertise, extreme care and hard work.
+Add hurricane season at a Louisiana job site into the mix, and you had a project that called upon our Portland-based heavy lift and rigging crew’s particular blend of expertise, extreme care and hard work.

 Laying out the Plans